2024 Solar Incentives Guide for Montville, OH - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit that reduces your taxes by a certain percentage of the money you spend installing solar panels.
+Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
+The ITC offers a tax credit for a predetermined percentage of your solar system's cost.

-The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
-The Clean Energy Credit runs until 2035.
-Solar installation projects started after January 1, 2022, and completed by the end of 2032 may qualify for a 30% tax credit; the amount will then decrease slightly on a yearly basis until the end of the current program.
-Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.
+In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now dubbed the Clean Energy Credit.
+The Clean Energy Credit lasts until 2035.
+Solar installation projects started after January 1, 2022, and completed by the end of 2032 may qualify for a 30% tax credit; the amount will then decrease slightly on a yearly basis until the current program ends.
+Starting in 2023, the expansion to the program will also make it easier to get credit for energy storage systems.

 More information about the new Inflation Reduction Act can be found here.
-Your local Montville solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it may apply to you.
+Your local Montville solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives